Houston DWI Drugs Attorneys

 In addition to these prescription medications, it is also possible to be charged with a DWI if an officer alleges impairment from over-the-counter medications like Tylenol PM, cold medicine, cough medicine, and even allergy medication.
 Charges based on these types of over-the-counter drugs carry penalties with the same severity as those associated with alcohol intoxication.
 You should immediately seek legal counsel from one of our experienced Houston DWI drug lawyers if charged.
 Even though these medications are not controlled substances, the long-term consequences of a conviction are very serious.

-If you are facing drug DWI charges, our team of seasoned DWI for drugs attorneys is standing by to protect your rights and pursue your best interests.
-With over 90 years of combined experience defending adults and juveniles, we know how to fight the accusations against you.
+If you are facing drug DWI charges in Texas, our Houston team of seasoned DWI drug attorneys is standing by to protect your rights and pursue your best interests.
+With more than 90 years of combined experience defending adults and juveniles, we know how to fight the accusations against you.